Skip to content

 Instead, making infrastructure more female friendly and more family orientated consists of a range of factors and attributes, such as:

-• Buildings and surrounding areas that offer supporting resources, including:
+• buildings and surrounding areas that offer supporting resources, including:

 • unisex change facilities that cater for the needs of both males and females